Skip to main content

 Your Regional Office will help you locate information about your wastewater system and water supply.
 For permit assistance, you can use the Permit Navigator tool to help you identify what environmental permits you may need for a project on a single parcel.
 If you have a linear, polygon, or multi-parcel project, you can contact a Community Assistance Specialist to get started.

-Due to the high cost of printing and postage we must now charge for paper copies of the Wastewater System and Potable Water Supply Rules.
-Please fill out the order form (PDF) for a paper copy.
+Due to the high cost of printing and postage there is a charge for paper copies of the Wastewater System and Potable Water Supply Rules.
+Please complete the order form to request a paper copy (payment due with submission).

 Water Supply Rule (link to page) - see part II of the Water Supply Rules for non-public (potable) water systems.